 Community Artist in Residence: Constantine Gras

-For the first time, the V&A, in partnership with RIBA and supported by RBKC, is staging a community-based artist residency.
-The studio is in the heart of North Kensington, overlooking the Bramley Road building site which is currently being developed by Peabody and Mace, directly opposite Latimer Road tube station.
-Over the course of six months, we are funding an established local artist to stage a programme of activities, both locally and in the Museum, around themes such as architecture, regeneration and development, all relevant to the area.
+For the first time, the V&A, in partnership with RIBA and supported by RBKC, staged a community-based artist residency.
+The studio was in the heart of North Kensington, overlooking the Bramley Road building site which is currently being developed by Peabody and Mace, directly opposite Latimer Road tube station.
+Over the course of six months, we funded an established local artist to stage a programme of activities, both locally and in the Museum, around themes such as architecture, regeneration and development, all relevant to the area.

 Constantine Gras is a multi-media artist of Greek and Polish parentage.
 He has a BA in Film and Literature from the University of Warwick and lives and works in London.
 Collaboration and improvisation are key to his practice that explores cultural and environmental issues.

 In 2009, Constantine was one of four artists selected to produce art projects for the Cultural Olympiad in West London.
 Water Works (2010) involved senior residents creatively interacting with the life cycle of water at a swimming pool and a water treatment plant.
 In Mercy For A Trespass / Ea Eard (2012), was a site-specific, environmental installation, devised in collaboration with the artists Emily Orley and Elinor Brass.
 This involved 100 residents and children from Hillingdon in the construction of a ceramic sculpture that captured rain water at the listed heritage site on Manor Farm.